Utah Mother Accused of Killing Six Newborns Makes Court Appearance

 If Huntsman is convicted, she could be facing extremely harsh penalties under Utah’s homicide statutes.
 In Utah, murder is addressed by Title 76, Chapter 5, Section 203, which states, “A person who is convicted of murder shall be sentenced to imprisonment for an indeterminate term of not less than 15 years and which may be for life.”
 If convicted, Huntsman could also be fined with $10,000, the maximum restitution associated with the commission of first degree felonies.
 Furthermore, in Utah convicted felons can lose their rights to vote and to bear arms.
 If a felony is related to drug charges, permanent loss of driving privileges also comes into effect.

 If you or someone you love has been charged with murder or manslaughter, it is absolutely critical to have the support of an experienced criminal defense attorney who can advocate for you and defend your legal rights.
-To schedule a completely free and confidential case evaluation, call Salt Lake defense lawyer Darwin Overson at (801) 758-2287, or contact us online today.
+To schedule a completely free and confidential case evaluation, call Salt Lake City criminal defense lawyer Darwin Overson at (801) 758-2287, or contact us online today.